davidkellis/confefe/README.md

 .4      # 0.4
 0.1     # 0.1

-# strings are optionally double-quoted
-# strings must only be quoted when they would otherwise be interpreted as one of the other syntactic structures that confefe supports
+# strings are optionally double-quoted, but must be double-quoted when they would otherwise be interpreted as one of the other syntactic structures that confefe supports
 # strings may span multiple lines, but must be double quoted if they do
 foo
 foo bar baz